Sophialiucs/PBA_Group/README.md

 # PBA_Group
 Notes:
 1. Some of the files are too large to be pushed in this repository, as we are not allowed to push files larger than 100MB.
-The un-uploaded files are:
+Those files are the training result that stores the trained parameters.
+So, missing these would disable the normal use of the application.
+The un-uploaded files are listed below.
+If you need these files, please email us!
   * Server/Group/cnn_train/tfrecords_data/training.tfrecords
   * Server/Group/cnn_train/training_log/model.ckpt-26000.data-00000-of-00001
   * Server/Group/cnn_train/training_log/model.ckpt-27000.data-00000-of-00001